eesyuen09/tp/docs/DeveloperGuide.md

 **Marking Fees**
 - Invalid or missing `StudentId`
-- Month before enrollment or after the current month
+- Month before enrollment or after the current month is invalid
 - Attempting to mark Paid when already Paid
 - Attempting to mark Unpaid when already Unpaid
 - Attempting to mark Paid while an earlier month remains Unpaid